 The couple endured the doubts and married on Nov.
 20, 1947, in a royal wedding in Westminster Abbey.

 Philip renounced his Greek and Danish titles and adopted the anglicized surname of his mother's family, calling himself Lt.
 Philip Mountbatten.
 His new father-in-law, the king, granted him the titles of Duke of Edinburgh, Earl of Merioneth and Baron Greenwich.

 For several years after their marriage, Philip and Elizabeth lived a relatively normal life.
 He continued to serve in the Royal Navy, and the couple soon had their two oldest children, Prince Charles and Princess Anne.

-Philip and Elizabeth's lives changed in 1952 when, while Elizabeth was touring Kenya, her father, King George VI, died.
+Philip and Elizabeth's lives changed in 1952 when, while Elizabeth was touring Kenya, her father died.